amyasnikov/dimi/docs/use_cases.md

 ## Usage with FastAPI

 FastAPI requires using its own `Depends` inside view function arguments.
-To comply with this requirement `TinyDI.fastapi()` method is introduced.
+To comply with this requirement `Container.fastapi()` method is introduced.

 ```python
 from fastapi import FastAPI